 The MSA form has one sequence text box or upload file.
 The pairwise form has two sequence text boxes or upload files.

-MinMatchSize is the minimum size for a returned local alignment.
-The returned local alignment will be greater than or equal to the MinMatchSize.
-A smaller MinMatchSize will return more local alignments and take more time to complete.
+MinMatchSize is the minimum size for a returned sequence alignment.
+The returned sequence alignment will be greater than or equal to the MinMatchSize.
+A smaller MinMatchSize will return more sequence alignments and take more time to complete.

 For a value of "Automatic" the ALL algorithm will determine the value of MinMatchSize based mainly on the number of characters in the search sequence.
 A specific MinMatchSize can be chosen from the drop down list.
 The algorithm may not allow too small a MinMatchSize based on the size of the query sequence.

-MaxMismatchRatio is the approximate maximum edit distance percent for a returned local alignment.
+MaxMismatchRatio is the approximate maximum edit distance percent for a returned sequence alignment.
 For example, if MaxMismatchRatio=1/4 and the returned alignment is 44 characters, then the edit distance will generally be less than 11 since 11/44 = 1/4.
 1/4 = 25%.
-A smaller MaxMismatchRatio will return less local alignments and take less time to complete.
+A smaller MaxMismatchRatio will return less sequence alignments and take less time to complete.

 For a value of "Automatic" the ALL algorithm will generally set MaxMismatchRatio=1/3.